DeyanM1/Zephyr/documentation.md

 ### Modifying Values

+- usage:
 ```zephyr
 <VariableName> ? w:<Value>;
 <VariableName> ? w:<VariableName>;
 ```
-- By entering variable name, it copies the value of the variable
 - **Value**: Must be compatible with the variable's type.
+- **VariableName**: By entering a VariableName, it copies its value

 **Incrementing:**